 Senecio sempervivus, Cacalia sempervirens, Cacalia semperviva, Notonia semperviva

-Kleinia semperviva, also known as Senecio sempervivus, an evergreen succulent shrub, up to 16 inches (40 cm) tall, with a conspicuous swollen base, bearing fleshy, prostrate, usually purplish stems.
-The leaves flat, fleshy, up to 4.8 inches (12 cm) long and up to 1.6 inches (4 cm) wide, glaucous pale bluish-green and somewhat flushed with purple.
-A fragrant heads of pinkish-purple flowers rise above the leaves on a up to 12 inches (30 cm) tall stem.
+Kleinia semperviva, also known as Senecio sempervivus, is an evergreen succulent shrub, up to 16 inches (40 cm) tall, with a conspicuously swollen base, bearing fleshy, prostrate, usually purplish stems.
+The leaves flat, fleshy, up to 4.8 inches (12 cm) long and up to 1.6 inches (4 cm) wide, glaucous pale bluish-green, and somewhat flushed with purple.
+Fragrant heads of pinkish-purple flowers rise above the leaves on a up to 12 inches (30 cm) tall stem.
 This succulent is uncommon in cultivation.
-Most of the plant in cultivation are Kleinia semperviva subsp. grantii with red flowers.
+Most of the plants in cultivation are Kleinia semperviva subsp. grantii with red flowers.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Established Senecios are extremely drought tolerant.
 They do need some water, during the summer, but do not leave the soil wet for prolonged periods.
 Allow the soil to dry out between waterings in winter, when they are somewhat dormant.
 Since they are growing in sandy soil, nutrients will need to be replenished.
 Fertilize annually, but lightly.
 Too much fertilizer will cause a lot of leggy growth.

 Taller varieties can get floppy.
 You can prune them back to where the stem is firm, in very early spring.
 You can even root the cuttings.